pusher/pusher-js/README.markdown

 Ignores null origin checks for HTTP fallbacks.
 Use with care, it should be disabled only if necessary (i.e. PhoneGap).

+#### `activityTimeout` (Integer)

+After this time (in miliseconds) without any messages received from the server, a ping message will be sent to check if the connection is still working.
+Default value is is supplied by the server, low values will result in unnecessary traffic.

+#### `pongTimeout` (Integer)

+Time before the connection is terminated after sending a ping message.
+Default is 30000 (30s).
+Low values will cause false disconnections, if latency is high.

 ## Connection

 A websocket (or Flash Fallback) connection is established by providing your API key to the constructor function: